DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 ### Parameters tab

-To manage this tab you need at least one Shared Parameter from Views category criated.
-Then, click on Add button to add a Shared Parameter to the views you will create.
+To manage this tab you need to create at least one Shared Parameter from the Views category.
+Then, click on Add button to add a Shared Parameter to the views you are going to create.
-Once you have added, open the list to select the parameter and on the second column assign a text value from it.
+Once you have added it, open the list to select the parameter and in the second column, assign it a text value.

 ![DiStem Quick Views - Parameters tab](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>